 When I say Windows, I mean a recent version of Windows - something Microsoft is either currently selling or has sold in the last few years.
-Quicken 2013 won't run on Windows versions earlier than Windows XP, so if you want to run the latest version, I'm afraid it's time to upgrade.
-By the way, for the computer I used to write this book, I used Windows 7.
+Quicken 2014 won't run on Windows versions earlier than Windows XP, so if you want to run the latest version, I'm afraid it's time to upgrade.
+By the way, I used Windows 8 on the computer I used to write this book.